Jay-Patel-Engineer/Jay-Patel-Engineer.github.io/_projects/rcaircraft/index.md

 {% include image-gallery.html images="xflrclcd.png" height="400"%}
 <span style="font-size: 15px">Ratio of Cl and Cd as a Function of Angle of Attack</span>
 ## Static Stability Analysis
+{% include image-gallery.html images="xflrcoefl.png, xflrcoefm.png" height="400"%}
+<span style="font-size: 15px">Coefficients of Lift and Moment as a Function of Angle of Attack</span>